Tuesday, 4 February 2014

 I don't know the answer to the last question, as I don't know how many subjects I will be able to do my best to explain in a comprehensive way.
 I am not a teacher, but I studied Chemistry and Biochemistry, and one of my other passions, among which we can also find reading and listening to music, is astronomy (unfortunately, I never had time to learn about it, but every now and then I managed to read a few books on the subject).
 So I have a scientific background.

 One of my "local heroes" is Eduard Punset, who can be counted among the great communicators of science to the public.
-In part as a homage to him, like I was trying to follow his path in a way (I know I am really far from him), I have decided to start this blog.
+In part as a homage to him, like I was trying to follow his path in a way (I know I am not him), I have decided to start this blog.
 Another reason is that I wanted to do something apart from my job, in my free time.
 And I am sure there are many other reasons for it, but I don't want to list them (I don't even know all of them!).
 Of course, a big question is how often will I be able to post.
 I will do my very best to find time for it, if not every week once or twice a month at least.
 We will see.

 Nevermind, welcome to "Science At Hand"!